mongodb/design/README.md

 ### What is this?

 The MongoDB Design System contains the UI building blocks that make up the user experience across all MongoDB products.
-These components are free to use in your project.
+These components are available to use in your project.
 HTML/CSS ([BEM](https://en.bem.info/)) as well as React versions are included.

+### Documentation

+Build locally or visit [mongodb.design](http://mongodb.design/) to view component documentation.

+Sketch template files can be found at [github.com/leafygreen/sketchUILibrary](https://github.com/leafygreen/sketchUILibrary).

 ### To Build Locally